 Graduate certificates or degrees

 In the case of proposals for graduate certificates or degrees, a proposal approved by the Faculty of the graduate program shall be forwarded by the Director of Graduate Studies to the dean of the college that contains the home educational unit of the graduate program.
 If so prescribed by the College Rules, the proposal may be reviewed by, and advisory opinion added by, faculty committees/councils of that college and by the dean of that college.
-The dean shall include a statement of administrative feasibility for new certificate and degree programs or for certificate and degree programs with a significant change.
+The dean shall include a statement of administrative feasibility for new certificate and degree programs or for certificate and degree programs with a significant change (SR 3.1.5.1.3).
 [US: 4/23/2018]

-For graduate degree programs and certificates that report to an office outside of a college, the Office of the Provost shall provide a statement of administrative feasibility for new degree programs, for degree programs with a significant change, or concerning for new certificates or certificates with a significant change.
+For graduate degree programs and certificates that report to an office outside of a college, the Office of the Provost shall provide a statement of administrative feasibility for new degree programs, for degree programs with a significant change, or concerning for new certificates or certificates with a significant change (SR 3.1.5.1.3).
 [US: 4/23/2018]

 The Director of Graduate Studies, or their designee, shall then forward the proposal to the Dean of the Graduate School.
 If the proposal is for new graduate program and is arising from faculty in an educational unit that does not already home a graduate program, then the dean of the college containing that educational unit shall perform the administrative processing roles prescribed in this paragraph for the Director of Graduate Studies.